rtruo001/AppleTea/README.md

 ##Node_modules##

 There are A LOT of modules.
 Node_modules is a directory that holds all of your dependencies.
 Think of a Java library/framework that you are importing, or a Ruby Gem.

 Global modules allows npm to install the node right when the nodes are initialized.
 To install globally, you add -g.
 After installing globally, every node application will default have that node.
 For example, to install Nodemon globally for it to be used in every Node application, you do:

-`npm install nodemon -g`

-But this won’t always work as globally installing things might require permissions.
-Since using the -g requires permission, I have to be root admin to do this so I use sudo.

 `sudo npm install nodemon -g`